rohanpurekar/flask-boiler-plate/README.md

 # Flask Boilerplate

-A boilerplate repository to jump start flask projects
+A boilerplate repository to jump start flask projects.

 ## Getting Started
+It is advisable to clone this flask repository inisde a virtual environment.
+The database used is PostgreSQL.
+SQLAlchemy is used to perform database operations.
-The database url has to be set as an evironment variable
+The database URL has to be set as an environment variable as the code fetches this variable.
+This is beneficial since during the deployment on Heroku, it fetches the same variable.

 ```
-SET [DATABASE_URL] = export DATABASE_URL="postgresql://localhost/wordcount_dev"
+SET [DATABASE_URL] = export DATABASE_URL="postgresql://localhost/<db name>"
-SET [ DEV ENV ] = export FLASK_ENV='development'
+SET [DEV_ENV] = export FLASK_ENV='development'
 ```
 I will be adding the detailed description soon